MRRcode979/htmanager/README.md

 htmanager is a high end website project manager written in Rust and is 100% open source forever.

 ## IMPORTANT NOTICE:
+htmanager is currently broken and there are not yet plans to fix it in place if you would like to help though than please feel free to!
 __I'm very busy with other things currently, so this project is put on hold.
 I might come back to it though eventually.__

 ## What can htmanager do?